 On the eve of the conference, President M Abdul Hamid and Prime Minister Sheikh Hasina, in separate messages, urged all to work together for creating awareness among the people about safe and nutritious food.

 In his message, the president urged the people to abstain from taking unsafe food as it can create critical problems and negative impacts on the public health.
+He said safe and nutritious food is essential to ensure public health.

 "There is no alternative to safe and nutritious food for ensuring good health for the future generation.
 We will have to change our mentality to ensure environment-friendly safe food," he added.